TryItOnline/cixl/README.md

 ```

 ### Scopes
-Enclosing code in parens evaluates it in a separate scope with a clean stack.
-The last value on the stack is automatically returned on scope exit.
+Code enclosed in parens is evaluated in a separate scope, the last value on the stack is automatically returned on scope exit.

 ```
 > |